TJAdryan/jekyll_blog/_posts/2024-07-10-All-the-Teams-Storage.md

 ## Part 4: Asynchronous Data Fetching with aiohttp
-To improve performance, we use aiohttp and asyncio for concurrent API calls.
+To improve performance, we use aiohttp and asyncio for concurrent API calls. nest_asyncio is only neccesary if you are running this in a jupyter notebook.
+You might not even need this if you are running jupyter 7.
 ```python
 import asyncio
 import aiohttp